pyokagan/pycsdl2/docs/source/api/surface.rst

    :raises ValueError: If provided `pitch` does not match the image `depth` and
                        `width`.
    :raises RuntimeError: If the surface could not be created.

+.. function:: SDL_FreeSurface(surface: SDL_Surface)

+   Frees the surface.

+   There is no need to manually call this function. :class:`SDL_Surface` will automatically call this function as part of its destructor.

+   :param SDL_Surface surface: surface to free

+   .. warning:: Once freed, do not access the surface.
+Doing so will at best
+                raise errors and at worse crash the interpreter.